Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Short overview of the LASSO methods

-Another recent modification of the LASSO is the Squared-Root LASSO (\cite{doi:10.1093biometasr043}).
-The authors propose modifying the original formulation of the LASSO problem (\ref{LASSO}) by taking the square-root of the residual sum of squares term, as defined by the equation (\ref{sqLASSO}):
+Another recent modification of the LASSO is the Square-Root LASSO (\cite{doi:10.1093biometasr043}).
+The authors propose modifying the original formulation of the LASSO problem (\ref{LASSO}) by taking the square root of the residual sum of squares term, as defined by the equation (\ref{sqLASSO}):

-The attractiveness of the method follows \cite{bickel2009}, who shows that for the Square-Root LASSO the optimal penalty level reduces to $\lambda = \sqrt{2 \log(p)/n}$, which makes it having no user-specified parameters and therefore tuning free.
+The attractiveness of the method follows the original idea for LASSO presented in \cite{bickel2009}, where rate-optimal value of $\lambda = \sigma \cdot 2 \sqrt{2 \log(pn)/n} $, depends on unknown value of $\sigma$. \cite{doi:10.1093biometasr043} show that for the Square-Root LASSO the rate-optimal penalty level reduces to $\lambda = \sqrt{2 \log(pn)/n}$, which makes it having no user-specified parameters and therefore tuning free.